Maison-A/Maison-A/README.md

 ### Howdy, I'm Maison!
+A Software Developer

-A Software Developer, below are lists of technologies I've worked with and am comfortable with along with what I've done in them!
+Below are lists of technologies I've worked with and am comfortable with along with what I've done in them!
 <br>

 - Backend development: SQL, C/C++/C#, Python and soon RUST! <br> Custom operations & Business Logic, Sprocs & Data mgmt